sclevine/agouti/index.md

         })
     })

+Note that:

+- `Scenario` is a Ginkgo `It`
+- `Feature` is a Ginkgo `Describe`
+- `Background` is a Ginkgo `BeforeEach`
+- `Step` is a Ginkgo `By`

-Like Ginkgo test blocks, [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) test blocks may be pended by prepending an `X` or `P` or focused by prepending an `F`.
+Like Ginkgo test blocks, [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) test blocks may be pended by prepending an `X` or `P`, or focused by prepending an `F`.
 For example, an `XScenario` will never run, but a `FFeature` will prevent specs outside of it from running unless they are also focused.

 ##Using Agouti Without Ginkgo or Gomega

 The [`core`](http://godoc.org/github.com/sclevine/agouti/core) package does not depend on Ginkgo or Gomega, and can even be used as a general-purpose WebDriver API for uses outside of acceptance testing.

-Here is a partial login test that does not depend on Ginkgo or Gomega.
+Here is a part of a login test that does not depend on Ginkgo or Gomega.
 To make this even more Go-like, we'll import the core package as `agouti` instead of dot-importing it.

     package potato_test